 Customs authorities continued to review the content of imported religious materials and occasionally confiscated some of them.

-In September, the Dubai Executive Council issued a resolution authorizing IACAD to license public and private Islamic prayer rooms, and prohibiting anyone from building, allocating, or modifying a space to be used as a prayer room without prior approval from IACAD.
+Dubai’s IACAD oversaw licensing of public and private Islamic prayer rooms and prohibited anyone from building, allocating, or modifying a space to be used as a prayer room without prior approval from IACAD.

-The Jaafari Council continued to regulate Shia worship spaces.
+The JECCs in Dubai and Sharjah continued to regulate Shia worship spaces.

 The government continued to grant permission to build houses of worship on a case-by-case basis.
-Minority religious groups said, however, the construction of new houses of worship did not keep up with demand from the country’s large noncitizen population.
-Many existing churches continued to face overcrowding and many congregations lacked their own space.
+Minority religious groups said, however, that the construction of new houses of worship did not keep up with demand from the country’s large noncitizen population.
+Many existing churches continued to face overcrowding and many congregations lacked their own space, resulting in some congregations limiting the frequency of prayer services.
+Licensed religious groups faced difficulty obtaining additional land or space, despite making such requests to authorities.
+Some groups in Abu Dhabi complained that women congregants were forced to skip evening services or attend services at smaller churches in residential areas because they did not feel safe in the industrial areas where their churches were located.
+One group reported resistance from local authorities over its bid for a land plot in a city where it was seeking to expand.
 Because of the limited capacity of official houses of worship, dozens of religious organizations and different groups shared worship space, sometimes in private homes.
-In Dubai, overcrowding of the emirate’s two church compounds was especially pronounced, and routinely led to congestion and traffic.
+In Dubai, overcrowding of the emirate’s two church compounds was especially pronounced and routinely led to congestion and traffic.
 Some smaller congregations met in private locations or shared space with other churches to which rulers had given land.
 Noncitizen groups with land grants did not pay rent on the property.
 Several emirates also continued to provide free utilities for religious buildings.

 Noncitizens, who generally made up the entire membership of minority religious groups, relied on grants and permission from local rulers to build houses of worship.
 For these groups, land titles remained in the respective ruler’s name.
 The country’s Christian churches were all built on land donated by the ruling families of the emirates in which they were located, including houses of worship for Catholics, Coptic Orthodox, Greek Orthodox, Anglicans, and other denominations.
 Ajman and Umm al Quwain remained the only emirates without dedicated land for Christian churches, although congregations continued to gather in other spaces, such as hotels, subject to COVID-19 capacity restrictions.
-There was one Sikh temple in Dubai, built on land provided by the government within a religious complex shared with Christian churches, the same complex in which the new Hindu temple construction, expected to be completed in 2023, was underway.
+There was one Sikh temple in Dubai, built on land provided by the government within a religious complex shared with Christian churches.

 There continued to be no synagogues for the expatriate resident Jewish population, but regular communal worship took place in hotels on the Sabbath and holidays.
-During the year, Abu Dhabi began constructing the country’s first purpose-built synagogue as part of the larger government-sponsored Abrahamic Family House project, scheduled to open in 2022 and bring together a mosque, church, and synagogue to represent the three Abrahamic faiths on one site.
-According to the Times of Israel website, in June, the government announced that the synagogue at the site would be named the Moses Ben Maimon Synagogue, after the 12th-century philosopher and rabbinical scholar Maimonides.
-The mosque would be named Imam al-Tayeb Mosque, and the church St. Francis Church.
+During the year, Abu Dhabi continued construction of the country’s first purpose-built synagogue as part of the larger government-sponsored Abrahamic Family House project, scheduled to open in 2023, which will bring together a mosque, church, and synagogue to represent the three Abrahamic faiths on one site.
+The synagogue was planned to be named for Moses Ben Maimon, the 12th-century philosopher and rabbinical scholar more generally known as Maimonides.
+The Imam al-Tayeb Mosque and St. Francis (Catholic) Church will also be on-site.
+The Abrahamic Family House has a pillar in front of each house of worship with religious symbols that are illuminated at night: a menorah, a cross, and a crescent moon.

 Although the government permitted non-Muslim groups to raise money from their congregations and from abroad, some unlicensed noncitizen religious groups were unable to open bank accounts because of the lack of a clear legal category to assign the organization.
-Several religious minority leaders reported this ambiguity created practical barriers to renting space, paying salaries, collecting funds, and purchasing insurance, and made it difficult to maintain financial controls and accountability.
+Several religious minority leaders reported the ambiguity created practical barriers to renting space, paying salaries, collecting funds, and purchasing insurance which made it difficult to maintain financial controls and accountability.

-Members of unregistered religious organizations stated that their organizations continued to face challenges in renting spaces at hotels in some circumstances.
+Members of unregistered religious organizations stated that their organizations continued to face challenges in renting spaces at hotels.
 In Abu Dhabi, the DCD continued to require religious functions at hotels be pre-approved and overseen by registered clergy.
 The government permitted groups that chose not to register to carry out religious functions in private homes as long as these activities did not disturb neighbors through excessive noise or vehicle congestion.
-COVID-19-related restrictions, however, continued to disproportionately impact unlicensed religious organizations that normally congregated in cinemas and hotels but could no longer do so as a result of social distancing regulations and closures, although restrictions on public gatherings eased as the year progressed.

 In Dubai, non-Muslim community members reported continued delays in obtaining permits from the CDA to worship in spaces outside of government-designated religious compounds.
-Community representatives also reported restrictions on as well as confusion and uncertainty regarding CDA policies for obtaining licenses and event permits, which were not published by the CDA.
+Community representatives also reported restrictions as well as confusion and uncertainty regarding CDA policies for obtaining licenses and event permits; policies were not published by the CDA.
 There were also reports of last-minute event cancellations affecting religious groups.

 The government continued to provide land for non-Islamic cemeteries.
 Cremation facilities and associated cemeteries were available for the large Hindu community.
 Non-Muslim groups said the capacity of crematoriums and cemeteries was generally sufficient to meet demand, although press reporting indicated some strains on capacity during the height of the COVID-19 pandemic.
 The government required residents and nonresidents to obtain a permit to use cremation facilities, and authorities routinely granted such permits.
 The government allowed individuals from all religious groups except Islam to use the crematoriums.
 Hindu temples also provided cremation services to non-Hindus.